das67333/gol_engines/README.md

 Two topologies of the field are supported: Unbounded and Torus  (the latter on a $2^n\times2^n$ square grid).

+CLI interface provides access to *Sync and *Async variants.

 ## Architecture

 ![architecture](https://github.com/user-attachments/assets/c1755385-a828-4ab4-bcef-5dd9f8b77423)